xgroleau/device-register/device-register/README.md

 let mut device = DeviceDriver{
     registers:  HashMap::new(),
 };
-// We can the Read/Write/Edit the registers that uses the Address and DeviceError types. let write = Register0(42);
+// We can the Read/Write/Edit the registers that uses the Address type. let write = Register0(42);
 device.write(write).unwrap();